Rushikesh07092001/Helper-bot/README.md

 #How to use :
-click on website link https://helperbot1234.azurewebsites.net/ the helper bot website wil opening . at the end of website there is demo button click on it . after that bot framework open
+click on website link https://helperbot.azurewebsites.net/ the helper bot website wil opening . then choose which service you wnat just click button

-#put fist message as : heyy,hello ,HELLO

-after that select which service you wnat use

 Thank you